Devon Worley Band kicks off Fur Trade Days with 'prairie rock'

 Throughout her music career, Worley said she learned about her musical style, morphing from a country style to a country and rock montage that she calls “prairie rock.”

-"I like to say our music is if Led Zepplin and Willie Nelson had a baby and that baby grew up best friends with Eric Church," she said.
+“I like to say our music is if Led Zeppelin and Willie Nelson had a baby and that baby grew up best friends with Eric Church,” she said.

 The current band members have been gigging together for the past two years.